Cloth Pad Care and Information

 Ok, here at Body Honour, we've tested out a number of fabric combinations, from minky to diaper fabric, and for us, cotton is the clear winner.
 (Not that we don't occasionally try other fabrics... you may see some minky, or organic bamboo velour!)

 The cotton, or cotton flannel, top is the piece that goes to your body.
 It is soft and comfortable, breathable and absorbent.
 But while cotton is absorbent, is not a "wick moisture away" type of fabric.
 Which we love because, well, being too dry is uncomfortable too!

 At the core of each Body Honour cloth pad is a layer (or two, depending on pad size/purpose) of Zorb, which is a highly absorbent fiber blend (bamboo/cotton/viscose and poly micro fiber) "These fibers are non-allergenic, durable and easy to sanitize.
 We manufacture Zorb in the USA and Canada in modern facilities that are safe & friendly for workers and the environment." - Mike, Wazoodle* (Wazoodle, that's where we get it.)

 After the layer of Zorb comes one more layer of flannel, and finally, there's the fleece backing.
 Unfortunately, this fleece backing is not an organic fiber - it's 100% Polyester, which is what makes it water resistant - it doesn't absorb - but it does breathe, which we have deemed to be a pretty important factor.

 How Many do I Need?

-This is totally a personal preference, and unique flow thing.
+This is totally a personal preference, and unique flow or daily requirement thing.